 How Does Having Just Right OCD Impact Someone’s Life?

-Just Right OCD can make day-to-day life challenging.
+Just right OCD can make day-to-day life challenging.
 It can be hard to leave the house on time due to intrusive thoughts which can delay you if you need to do more rituals to cope.
 It can take time to make something feel complete even when you know your compulsions aren’t necessary.
-It can also pose challenges in relationships as a partner may feel overly watched or monitored.
+It can also pose challenges in relationships, as a partner may feel overly watched or monitored.

-Causes of Just Right OCD
+What Causes Just Right OCD?

-Treatment for Just Right OCD
+Just Right OCD Treatment

 Reineke states, “As with other forms of OCD, it can be helpful to understand, on a moment-by-moment basis, the experience of the obsession or compulsion.
 What are the cues, emotions, and thoughts before, during and after the event?
 What’s the consequence if one doesn’t do it just right?
 How would you typically cope with the negative emotions which would arise?
 How can you inhibit the compensatory thought or action which follows?
 It can be a challenge, but Exposure and Response Prevention (the standard tools of OCD treatment) can be quite helpful with Just Right symptoms.”